Regal Showband Feature (1950-1972?)

 years earlier to form his own band, the Arrivals.
 After 18 months, Declan had left

-the band and decided to go it alone as a solo cabaret artist.
+the Arrivals and decided to go it alone as a solo cabaret artist.
 At

 that point, Regal manager, Tony Hegarty stepped in and offered him a